msherry/AIWorld6/README.txt

 TODO:
+* What direction do agents initially get to face when they're created??
+* Actually check which load file is most recent and load from that
-* FIll out the intelligence tests, or at least run em
+* FIll out the intelligence tests, or at least run em ** Load needs to also load the terrain
+** Tests need to ourput to somewhere
+** Tests need to actually run several times, like several simulations to test
+* Fill out the two simulation types
+** Long running simulation - Make as intelligent of a population as possible ** Specific tests - prove the tests, this will have to run several of them if possible.
+Like 20 or 100 runs and compare the intlligence tests results, as in on a graph of dots or something like that showing the results of all the tests.
+* Modify the output to show many views: Code hash, energy (log), lastAction, signals(all colors)

 -----------------------------------
 GETTING STARTED
 -----------------------------------
 * You will need to install the python library 'pygame' to launch the UI (search for 'apt-get pygame' for how to do this)
+* You will need to install 'sudo apt-get libav-tools' which is used when turning all the images into a movie
+* You will need to install imageMagic which is used for turning all the images into a gif
 * Run the command 'bash make' to build and run the program.

 -----------------------------------